nicomazz/ComputerNetworks-unipd2018/readme.md

 - //todo add

 ## Useful links
-- [](https://www.stefanoivancich.com/?p=1291 "Here") You can find a summary of the most important things to know to pass the exam.
+- [Here](https://www.stefanoivancich.com/?p=1291) you can find a summary of the most important things to know to pass the exam.
 Anyway, maybe is better to study more in depth every topic.